harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-subscription-mgmt.md

 Harness reserves the right to automatically suspend your access to Harness Cloud and suspend all Harness Cloud builds if you do not promptly pay for all credits utilized by your account.

-In order to restore your access to Harness Cloud and continue executing Harness Cloud builds, you must complete payment for your additional usage, and you must also purchase enough additional credits to cover all the Harness Cloud builds you intend to execute during the remainder of your License Term.
+To restore your access to Harness Cloud and continue executing Harness Cloud builds, you must complete payment for your additional usage, and you must also purchase enough additional credits to cover all the Harness Cloud builds you intend to execute during the remainder of your License Term.

 Harness will invoice you for charges due, and all amounts are due in full within 30 days of the invoice date.